 - Creating real-time dashboards.

-- Extensive set of connectors, to different databases: Google Analytics, Google Adwords, MySQL, PostgreSQL, MongoDB, HP Vertica, Amazon RedShift, Hadoop…
+- Extensive set of connectors to different databases including Google Analytics, Google Adwords, MySQL, PostgreSQL, MongoDB, HP Vertica, Amazon RedShift, and Hadoop.

 Required Skills: Advanced

-Step 3: Hire the right specialists for developing Data Driven Methodology
+Step 3: Hire the right team for developing data driven methodology

 Data Engineers and Analytics Engineers